Flooring Providers

-The flooring contractor listings published through the National Flooring Authority index licensed and qualified flooring professionals operating across the United States, organized by service type, geography, and trade specialization.
+The flooring contractor providers published through the National Flooring Authority index licensed and qualified flooring professionals operating across the United States, organized by service type, geography, and trade specialization.
 Each entry represents a distinct business or sole proprietorship active in the flooring installation, repair, or finishing sector.
-The listings function as a structured reference layer for property owners, general contractors, facility managers, and procurement professionals navigating the flooring services market.
-For context on the scope and purpose of the directory itself, see the Flooring Directory Purpose and Scope page.
+The providers function as a structured reference layer for property owners, general contractors, facility managers, and procurement professionals navigating the flooring services market.
+For context on the scope and purpose of the provider network itself, see the page.

-Each listing in the directory captures a defined set of operational and credentialing attributes for a flooring contractor or business.
+Each provider in the network captures a defined set of operational and credentialing attributes for a flooring contractor or business.
 Entries are built around verifiable professional data — not self-reported marketing claims — and are structured to reflect the classification standards used across the construction trades sector.

 Entries distinguishing residential contractors from commercial contractors reflect a meaningful operational divide: commercial flooring work frequently requires compliance with ADA accessibility standards (28 CFR Part 36) governing slip resistance and transition heights, obligations that do not apply uniformly to residential installations.